eslint/rfcs/designs/2019-config-simplification/README.md

     // convenience method for easily setting rule severity setRuleSeverity(ruleId, severity) {}

-    // determine if an object is a Config static isConfig(object) {}

-    // create a new config based on another config static create(baseConfig, ...overrideConfigs) {}

     // merge info from other configs into a base config static assign(receiverConfig, ...supplierConfigs) {}